 Address: 2705 Darby Creek Drive Galloway, OH 43119

 The playground at the Indian Ridge area also has two play structures, one for older kids and one for younger.
 There is also a set of swings.
+These two play structures were updated in 2023 and have a club house theme!
+Your kids will enjoy the interactive elements within the playground!

 2. Picnic Area

 Near to the playground area is a picnic area and a small shelter with tables inside.
 With access to the playground and near to a great spot for creeking, this area is perfect for families to spend a day!

 There is access to the creek off of the Camp Chase Trail.
 The view of the railroad bridge is striking and makes for a great backdrop to searching for crawdads and splashing at the edge of the creek.
 Use caution here as it can get quite deep in areas near the bridge.
 It’s best to stay close to the shore in the shallowest area.

 There are also large rocks for sitting and watching.
 The large rocks came from “twin bridges” that used to span the creek here.
 Above the creeks there used to be a grist mill and the railroad bridge here is still in use today!